SimonTopp/HackingLimnoWorkshop/Google_Earth_Engine_tutorial/README.md

 # Goal

-* brief understanding of how GEE works through live coding hands on
+High level understanding of how GEE works through a live coding session

 ## will cover
 1. GEE data types common in geospatial/remote sensing studies